cuthbertLab/music21/music21/doc/html/_sources/moduleChord.txt

     .. method:: determineType()

     returns an abbreviation for the type of chord it is.
 Add option to add inversion name to abbreviation?
-TODO: determine permanent designation abbreviation for every type of chord and inversion

     >>> a = Chord(['a', 'c#', 'e'])
     >>> a.determineType()